 To prove this, four elements must be present in a negligent security claim:

 As a crime victim, you may feel powerless.
 In reality, you can fight back, holding those parties liable for your injuries and accountable for their actions.
 At T. Madden & Associates, P.C., we hold property owners responsible for inadequate or lack of security.
 Because time is of the essence in these types of claims, you need to speak with an experienced negligent security attorney in Augusta right away to initiate the investigatory process.
-Schedule a consultation today at 770-978-6711 in Atlanta and 706-524-7784 for Augusta.
+Schedule a consultation today at 833-PAID-123 in Atlanta and 833-PAID-123 for Augusta.
 You can also inquire about our services online via our online contact form.